 Given these considerations, and based on the framework provided in Figure 3 and Table 1, NEON will target key measurements of biogeochemical drivers, responses, and feedbacks at appropriate spatial extents and temporal frequencies.
-For the terrestrial biogeochemistry sampling design, these key measurements include: a one-time characterization of soil chemical and physical properties, and periodic sampling of soil and plant C and nutrient pools, C and N stable isotopes of soils and plant tissues, and net N mineralization and net nitrification rates in soils.
+For the terrestrial biogeochemistry sampling design, these key measurements include: a one-time detailed characterization of soil chemical and physical properties, paired with periodic sampling of soil and plant C and nutrient pools, C and N stable isotope ratios, and net N mineralization and net nitrification rates in soils.
 Additional measurements at the tower and aquatic sampling locations will provide biogeochemical data across systems (air, land, and water).
 The goal of this approach is to provide a "research backbone" of data resources that will motivate further investigation by the natural sciences community, and provide insight into how ecosystem processes change through time.
 NEON will also endeavor to illuminate important feedbacks between the drivers and responses of interest.
-While it would be ideal to sample more of the processes and fluxes known to change over short timescales (i.e., those on the left-most column of Table 1) and in response to NEON's drivers of interest (i.e., climate, land cover/land use, and species composition) the NEON design will only incorporate a limited set of measurements that will grant investigators insight into biogeochemical cycling - net N mineralization and net nitrification.
-Parallel measurements at the tower location, including CO2 fluxes, will provide further insight into short-term phenomena.
+While it would be ideal to sample more of the processes and fluxes known to change over short timescales (i.e., those on the left-most column of Table 1) and in response to NEON's drivers of interest (i.e., climate, land cover/land use, and species composition), the NEON design will only incorporate a limited set of measurements that will grant investigators direct insight into short-term biogeochemical cycling - net N mineralization and net nitrification.
+Parallel measurements at the tower location, including CO2 fluxes, will provide further insight into short-term phenomena, and stable isotope ratios will provide information about integrated ecosystem processes over longer timescales.
 NEON cannot (and should not) measure everything everywhere, and, thus, the sampling strategy for terrestrial biogeochemistry relies on targeting minimal sampling frequencies necessary to capture long-term trends in variables of interest (described below).
-This approach allows for creating a balance between meeting the scientific requirements of the design and understanding the logistical and financial constraints of conducting the field collections and sample processing.
+This approach allows for creating a balance between meeting the scientific requirements of the design and the logistical and financial constraints of conducting field collections and sample processing.
 The resulting long-term dataset will constitute an important contribution to ecological science, given NEON's coordinated approach across large spatial and temporal extents.